Senator Cotton Knows A Thing or Two - July 18th, Hour 2

 Well, we should, but the Keystone XL pipeline is a case in point.

-If we're going to import some energy from abroad, uh which wasn't necessary by the time Donald Trump left office, we were energy independent and a net exporter of energy.
+If we're going to import some energy from abroad, which wasn't necessary by the time Donald Trump left office, we were energy independent and a net exporter of energy.

-But uh the Alberta premier has been very clear that had we continued building the Keystone XL pipeline, it would have been done now a long time ago, and we would be importing 900,000 barrels of Canadian oil every day.
+But the Alberta premier has been very clear that had we continued building the Keystone XL pipeline, it would have been done now a long time ago, and we would be importing 900,000 barrels of Canadian oil every day.

 It's a friendly nation.

-There we we have good relationship with them.
+We have good relationships with them.

-Uh if we're going to import energy from anywhere else, that would be the first place I'd look, or Mexico would be another place.
+If we're going to import energy from anywhere else, that would be the first place I'd look, or Mexico would be another place.

-Yeah, I mean, uh Sean, you're right that if you expand the horizon from not just the United States but to North America.
+Yeah, I mean, Sean, you're right that if you expand the horizon from not just the United States, but to North America, I mean, we are not just energy independent as a continent, but we dominate the world markets.

-Um but it starts with producing more oil and gas at home.
+But it starts with producing more oil and gas at home.

 The Keystone Pipeline is a good example of that.

-That that was a pipeline that should have built long ago, but it's far from the only pipeline we need.
+That was a pipeline that should have built long ago, but it's far from the only pipeline we need.

-We also need things like liquefied natural gas export facilities, so we can sell our abundance of gas, for instance, to countries like Germany that need new gas supplies.
+We also need things like liquefied natural gas export facilities so we can sell our abundance of gas, for instance, to countries like Germany that need new gas supplies.

 We need to have more leases and permits on federal lands and federal waters.

-There's no single thing we can do to help save our oil and gas industry in America, because there's no single weapon the Democrats have used against it.
+There's no single thing we can do to help save our oil and gas industry in America because there's no single weapon the Democrats have used against it.

 It's been slow strangulation.